 In a medical malpractice action, a victim who takes their case to trial may be awarded compensatory damages.
-In most cases, compensatory damages are a combination of economic damages and noneconomic damages.
+In most cases, compensatory damages are a combination of economic damages and non-economic damages.

 Economic damages are the tangible losses a victim has suffered or will suffer, such as medical bills and lost income.
 Noneconomic damages refer to more subjective types of harm, such as emotional distress and pain and suffering.

-Georgia Code § 51-12-5.1 also allows for punitive damages to be awarded when it is proven that a defendant’s actions showed willful disregard for the safety of others.
+Georgia Code § 51-12-5.1 also allows for punitive damages to be awarded when it is proven that a defendant’s actions showed a willful disregard for the safety of others.
 Punitive damages are somewhat rare and are usually awarded more to punish defendants for reprehensible conduct and discourage others from behaving similarly.

 In 2005, the Georgia Legislature enacted the Tort Reform Act of 2005, which created a number of limits (commonly referred to as “caps”) on noneconomic damages for medical malpractice claims, including a limit of $350,000 in actions against healthcare providers and medical facilities, $700,000 in actions against multiple medical facilities, and $1.05 million in actions against multiple healthcare providers and medical facilities.

 In Atlanta Oculoplastic Surgery, PC v.
 Nestlehutt, however, the Supreme Court of Georgia concluded that the noneconomic damages caps violated the right to a jury trial guaranteed under the Georgia Constitution.
-The trial court in that case held that the statute violated the Georgia Constitution by encroaching on the governmental separation of powers and the right to equal protection.
+The trial court, in that case, held that the statute violated the Georgia Constitution by encroaching on the governmental separation of powers and the right to equal protection.

 How The Champion Firm Can Help with Your Medical Malpractice Case in Smyrna

 If you sustained severe injuries or you have a loved one who was killed because of medical malpractice in the Smyrna area, it is in your best interest to quickly seek legal representation.
-The Champion Firm, P.C. has years of experience handling medical malpractice claims, and we understand how to approach these cases so all of the necessary evidence can be collected and medical experts can be consulted.
+The Champion Firm, Personal Injury Attorneys, P.C. has years of experience handling medical malpractice claims, and we understand how to approach these cases so all of the necessary evidence can be collected and medical experts can be consulted.